 Katharine A. Phillips, M.D., is internationally renowned for her clinical expertise and pioneering medical research on body dysmorphic disorder (BDD).
 She also has expertise in obsessive-compulsive disorder, olfactory reference syndrome, anxiety disorders, and other psychiatric disorders.

 Dr. Phillips is Professor of Psychiatry and Human Behavior at the Alpert Medical School of Brown University.
 She is also Senior Research Scientist, Director of the Body Dysmorphic Disorder Program, and Director of Research for Adult Psychiatry at Rhode Island Hospital in Providence, RI.
 In addition, she is Director of Research Training for Brown University's General Psychiatry Residency Training Program.

 Dr. Phillips graduated Summa Cum Laude from Dartmouth College.
 She received her medical degree from Dartmouth Medical School and was elected to the Alpha Omega Alpha Honor Medical Society.
 She completed her residency at McLean Hospital/Harvard Medical School.

 Dr. Phillips has received numerous honors and awards for her research, clinical work, and other academic contributions, including a Special Presidential Commendation from the American Psychiatric Association for her research studies on BDD.

 Dr. Phillips has 300 publications (original scientific articles, review articles, letters, and book chapters).
-She has also published 10 books -- six first-authored or co-authored books and four edited books on BDD and other topics.
+She has also written or edited 11 books -- six first-authored or co-authored books and five edited books on BDD and other topics.
 She has given more than 550 international, national, and local presentations for professionals, including more than 110 Grand Rounds.

 Dr. Phillips is an elected Fellow of the American College of Neuropsychopharmacology and a Distinguished Fellow of the American Psychiatric Association.
 She is a member of numerous editorial boards, the American College of Psychiatrists, and the Scientific Advisory Boards of the Anxiety and Depression Association of America and the International OCD Foundation.
 She serves on the Board of the American Society of Clinical Psychopharmacology, and she is a Director on the Board of Directors of the Canadian Institute for Obsessive Compulsive Disorders.
 From 2002-2006 she chaired the National Institute of Mental Health's Interventions Research Review Committee (Scientific Review Group).